viega/hatrack/README.md

 Right now, there's no high-level interfaces yet.
 Each algorithm has a low-level interface you can use.

+### Logical order of the tables

+If you're looking to understand the implementation details better, then you can review the source code for the different tables, in logical order (I'd built the hihats and the lohats first, and then the locking tables to be able to directly compare performance).
+Generally, start with the .h file to get a sense of the data structures, then scan the comments in the associated .c file.

+1) **refhat**   A simple, fast, single-threaded reference hash table.

+2) **swimcap**  A multiple-reader, single writer hash table, using locks, but with optimized locking for readers.

+3) **swimcap2** Like swimcap, but readers do not use locking, and are wait-free.
+This implementation previews some of the memory management primitives we use in our lock-free implementations.

+4) **newshat**  Also a lock-based implementation, but one that supports multiple readers and multiple writers, using a lock for each bucket.
+Note that, in this implementation, there is still a single write lock for all writers for when tables resize.

+5) **hihat1**   A mostly-wait free hash table, except when resizing, at which point most operations become lock-free instead.

+6) **hihat64**  A version of hihat1 that doesn't require a 128-bit
+                compare-and-swap operation.
+Note that, on architectures
+		w/o this operation, hihat1 still works, but C implements the operation using fine-grained locking.

+7) **ballcap**  Uses locks like newshat, but with consistent views, meaning that when you ask for a view (e.g., to iterate), you will get a moment-in-time snapshot with all of the items, that can be sorted reliably by their insertion order.

+8) **lohat0**   A lock-free hash table, that also has consistent, order-preserving views.

+9) **lohat1**   Like lohat0, but trades off space to improve the computational complexity of getting an order-preserving view.

+10) **lohat2**  Like lohat1, but also trades off O(1) lookups to get
+                near-O(n) views (note: I do not generally recommend this trade-off).

+11) **witchhat** A fully wait-free version of hihat1.

+12) **woolhat** A fully wait-free version of lohat0.

+13) **tophat** A proof of concept illustrating how language implementations can get single-threaded performance until a second thread starts, by waiting until that time to migrate the table to a different implementation.
+Note, however, that, for general purpose use, witchhat and woolhat both perform admirably, even for single-threaded applications (especially witchhat, when multi-threaded order preservation and consistency are unimportant).

 ## Status of this work

 Right now, I'm making this available for early comment, but I still